TabbycatDebate/tabbycat/docs/guide/scaling.rst

   .. image:: images/events.png

 Red marks, or those labelled *Critical* typically indicate some sort of problem.
 H13 errors are a good measure of the amount of pages failing to load during heavy traffic, however they can be triggered under normal conditions — you want to check how many are occurring within a given time period and ensure its more than a handful.
-Note that in the upper-right of the page you can also toggle the graphs into a 2-hour timeline for more precise measurement.

 Response Time & Throughput
 --------------------------

   .. image:: images/response-time.png

 The response time is the amount of time it takes a dyno to load a page and serve it to your users.
-Smaller response times are thus good, and long response times (over ten seconds) indicate that a site is straining to serve its content.
+Smaller response times are thus good, and long response times (over fifteen seconds) indicate that a site is struggling to serve its content.

 Heroku dynos have a maximum response time of 30 seconds, at which point they will stop serving the request — something users see as an error or as a page that never loads.
-Thus if you see the graph is near 30 seconds at any point you need to try and diagnose what is causing this and add more resources to reduce the response time.
+Thus if you see the graph is at or near 30 seconds at any point you need to try and diagnose what is causing this and add more resources to reduce the response time.

 .. note::